 Options for module packaging

 When you organize modules by their role like tests, documentation, versus configuration you typically pick a structure that aligns better with the needs of the person who manages that information.
-When you combine files with different lifecycles in the same module you run into conflicts between users: developer, admin, operations etc .
-Files are managed by different people, released at different times, included in different packages, organized in different source control systems, etc.
+When you combine files with different lifecycles and different roles in the same module you run into conflicts between users: developer, admin, operations etc .
+Files are managed by different people, released at different times, and included in different packages, organized in different source control systems, etc.

 For these simpler modules, layers eliminate the scaffolding.
 Simply extend a layer which defines the context for your source files.
 It will make sure the files are deployed correctly - i.e. only run in test mode, includes in the test.jar file etc.